 - Western Institute of Technology at Taranaki, New Plymouth

 - Open Polytechnic of New Zealand, Wellington

 - Otago Polytechnic, Auckland

 - Manukau Institute of Technology, Auckland

-Why study Diploma Courses in New zealand?
+Why Study Diploma Courses in New Zealand?

 First of all, studying in New Zealand is a perk itself.
 The fact that it has top-class institutions parting education at a minimal cost of tuition is fairly attractive to students.
 Moreover, when compared to other countries, the cost of living in New Zealand is relatively low.
 Here are some reasons why you should choose to study diploma courses in New Zealand:

 - A diploma is an academic document awarded by schools that indicates proficiency in a given area.
 Generally, a diploma is earned after completing comprehensive coursework on a particular topic or within a particular academic discipline.
-The average cost of studying for a diploma certificate in New Zealand will be around 9.5 Lakhs/Year if we consider the living expenses to add up 7 Lakhs/Year more.
+The average cost of studying for a diploma certificate in New Zealand will be around 9.5 Lakhs/Year if we consider the living expenses to add up to 7 Lakhs/Year more.

-- Unlike other countries, getting admission to study in New Zealand is not too tough.
+- Unlike in other countries, getting admission to study in New Zealand is not too tough.
 To study in Foundation Level of Diploma Level Programs in the country, even students who secured below 60% in class XII can apply and secure admissions in the program.

 - There are normally two intakes for studying in New Zealand, i.e., January and July.
-However, Diploma level courses might have admissions open in even March, April, May.
+However, Diploma level courses might have admissions open in even March, April, and May.